TPD Compliant: What does it mean?

 Vigilance Person

 Producers in the UK should appoint a competent person with the role of Vigilance.
 Their main responsibility is to immediately notify the authorities should a change occur in the safety profile of a product.
-Other tasks include maintaining and managing the Vigilance system and ensure that all information about suspected adverse events are collected and organised.
+Other tasks include maintaining and managing the Vigilance system and ensure that all information about suspected adverse events are collected and organized.

 Product Overview

 For each product an overview of the potential and emerging health concerns should be identified.
-In the case of e-liquids, the overview may include reports of the toxicological studies on the flavour compounds, which should be updated when new studies are published.
+In the case of e-liquids, the overview may include reports of the toxicological studies on the flavour compounds which should be updated when new studies are published.

 Documentation